quantumlib/Qualtran/docs/reference/qualtran/simulation/tensor/bloq_to_dense.md

 <!-- Placeholder for "Used in" -->

-The public version of this function is available as the <a href="../../../qualtran/Bloq.html#tensor_contract"><code>Bloq.tensor_contract()</code></a>
+This function is also available as the <a href="../../../qualtran/Bloq.html#tensor_contract"><code>Bloq.tensor_contract()</code></a> method.

-method.
+This function decomposes and flattens a given bloq into a factorized CompositeBloq, turns that composite bloq into a Quimb tensor network, and contracts it into a dense matrix.

-This constructs a tensor network and then contracts it according to the cbloq's registers, i.e. the dangling indices.
-The returned array will be 0-, 1- or 2- dimensional.
-If it is a 2-dimensional matrix, we follow the quantum computing / matrix multiplication convention of (right, left) indices.
+The returned array will be 0-, 1- or 2- dimensional with indices arranged according to the bloq's signature.
+In the case of a 2-dimensional matrix, we follow the quantum computing / matrix multiplication convention of (right, left) order of dimensions.

-For more fine grained control over the final shape of the tensor, use `cbloq_to_quimb` and `TensorNetwork.to_dense` directly.
+For fine-grained control over the tensor contraction, use `cbloq_to_quimb` and `TensorNetwork.to_dense` directly.

+<h2 class="add-link">Args</h2>

+`bloq`<a id="bloq"></a>
+: The bloq

+`full_flatten`<a id="full_flatten"></a>
+: Whether to completely flatten the bloq into the smallest possible bloqs.
+Otherwise, stop flattening if custom tensors are encountered.